yopdog/test22/Liberland-constitution.md

 * **§XI.9.** A Treaty Bill shall propose ratification of an international treaty signed by the Chancellor.
  * **§XI.9(1)** All Treaty Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
  * **§XI.9(2)** All Treaty Bills shall be subject to the power of general veto by the Citizens as provided in §II.24.
- * **§XI.9(3)** Should any international treaty be capable by virtue of its contents of bestowing rights upon, or creating obligations for, Persons, such rights and/or obligations shall be directly enforceable before the Courts of the Free Republic of Liberland.
+ * **§XI.9(3)** Should any international treaty be capable by virtue of its contents of bestowing rights upon, or creating obligations for, Persons, such rights and/or obligations shall be directly enforceable before the courts of the Free Republic of Liberland.
- * **§XI.9(4)** Where an international treaty ratified by the Assembly renders the Free Republic of Liberland a member of any international organisation which issues any form of legal document that purports to bestow rights upon, and/or create obligations for, Persons, directly enforceable in the domestic Courts, such legal documents shall be of no effect unless they are separately ratified each time by the Assembly in the form of a Treaty Bill.
+ * **§XI.9(4)** Where an international treaty ratified by the Assembly renders the Free Republic of Liberland a member of any international organisation which issues any form of legal document that purports to bestow rights upon, and/or create obligations for, Persons, directly enforceable in the domestic courts, such legal documents shall be of no effect unless they are separately ratified each time by the Assembly in the form of a Treaty Bill.
 * **§XI.10.** The Financial Bill shall contain the provisions of the Annual Budget.
  * **§XI.10(1)** The Financial Bill shall be passed by a simple majority vote of the overall number of Assembly Representatives.
  * **§XI.10(2)** The Financial Bill shall be subject to the power of general veto by the Citizens as provided in §II.24.